 If you're currently uninsuredWhen applying for car insurance, you might face an additional fee to cover the cost of the SR-22 request form and your high-risk driving profile.
 An SR-22 requirement may disqualify you from purchasing insurance from some carriers, while others will sell you a policy.

-Without a vehicleNot owning a vehicle makes it more difficult to obtain an SR-22, as you'll need proof of insurance to obtain the certificate.
+For drivers without a vehicleNot owning a vehicle makes getting an SR-22 even harder, as you will need to furnish proof of insurance to receive the certificate.
 If you don't own a vehicle, you should purchase a non-owners auto insurance policy before requesting a certificate.
 Non-owners car insurance is typically cheaper than a standard policy since it doesn't protect against physical damage to your vehicle.

 Methodology and data sources